Brandsnutane

-Brandsnutene or Brandsnutane is a 1496 m tall mountain on the borders of Agder and Telemark counties in southern Norway.
+Brandsnutane is a 1496 m tall mountain on the borders of Agder and Telemark counties in southern Norway.
 It is the second highest mountain of the mountains in Agder with a prominence of at least 50 m.
-The mountain is located on the borders of the municipalities of Bykle (in Agder) and Tokke (in Telemark).
-The mountain has a secondary peak of 1480 m located about 1 km east of the municipal/county border inside Tokke.
+The mountain is located on the borders of Bykle Municipality (in Agder) and Tokke Municipality (in Telemark).
+The mountain has a secondary peak of 1480 m located about 1 km east of the municipal/county border inside Tokke Municipality.

 The mountain sits in the Setesdalsheiene mountains on the eastern side of the Setesdal valley.
 It is a part of a line of large mountains marking the county border.
 The mountain Gråsteinsnosi lies a few kilometers to the north and the mountains of Svolhusgreini and Sæbyggjenuten lie a few kilometers to the south.
 The nearest village is Berdalen, located on the river Otra, about 10 km to the southwest of the mountain.
-The lake Byrtevatn in Tokke lies 15 km straight to the east.
+The lake Byrtevatn in Tokke Municipality lies 15 km straight to the east.